-According to the TSA (Transport Security Administration), it’s okay to bring plants on planes.
-You can pack them safely inside checked luggage or hand luggage as long as they fit the airline size and weight restrictions, and the soil doesn’t contain too much liquid.
-The soil can be damp, but you can’t transport plants and saplings with the roots soaked in a water container.
+According to the TSA (Transport Security Administration), youโre allowed to bring plants on planes.
+You can pack them safely inside checked luggage or hand luggage as long as they fit the airline size and weight restrictions, and the soil doesnโt contain too much liquid.
+The soil can be damp, but you canโt transport plants and saplings as hand luggage with the roots soaked in a water container, due to the 3-1-1 rule for liquids.

-If you want to bring your plant on the plane, it will have to fit the carry-on size requirements, which, most commonly, are 22 x 14 x 9 inches.
-Plants that are larger than that will have to be checked-in because they won’t fit inside the overhead compartments.
+If you want to bring your plant as hand luggage, it will have to fit the carry-on size requirements, which, most commonly, are 22 x 14 x 9 inches.
+Plants larger than that will have to be checked inย because they wonโt fit inside the overhead compartments.
 Your best bet would be to pack your plant inside a hardside suitcase that has been checked in to avoid any damage.
 Checked bags are usually up to 32 inches in length, so you should be able to fit pretty large plants in there.

 Additionally, TSA controls only the U.S. airspace.
-If you’re flying internationally, you should also look at what other airline regulators say, as well as the airlines themselves.
-However, we looked around and didn’t find a single airline or airline regulator that has banned plants on planes, so you’re most likely good to go.
-The only institution with strict limitations for plants is the customs, so be sure to read the next two sections about traveling internationally vs. domestic.
+If youโre flying internationally, you should also look at what other airline regulators say, as well as the airlines themselves.
+However, we looked around and didnโt find a single airline or airline regulator that has banned plants on planes, so youโre most likely good to go.
+The only institution with strict limitations for plants is customs and immigration, so be sure to read the next two sections about traveling internationally vs. domestic.

 Bringing Plants on Domestic Flights

 Traveling with plants within the U.S. is usually pretty straightforward.
-There are few restrictions because on most flights you don’t even have to go through the customs.
-So if you’re traveling within the mainland U.S., you’re usually free to bring any plants onboard.
+If youโre traveling within the mainland U.S., youโre usually free to bring any plants onboard.
 But there still are a few restrictions when traveling domestically.

 Bringing Plants on International Flights

 Traveling with plants on international flights unprepared is usually a bad idea.
-On international flights, the customs limit plants only to a few species, which aren’t invasive and wouldn’t harm the ecosystem.
-But even if you’re allowed to bring a specific plant through the customs, you’ll have to follow additional rules:
+On international flights, youโre allowed to bring only a few plant species, which arenโt invasive and wouldnโt harm the ecosystem.
+But even if youโre allowed to bring a specific plant through the customs, youโll have to follow additional rules:

 - Some plants have additional restrictions: Permits, post-entry quarantines, ESA or CITES documentation, and other treatments.